xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 The commit [265453c4fd](https://github.com/xoofx/coreclr/commit/265453c4fd26e83ee957952fd442f58524bf76a2) is making the following changes:

-- Add objheader_common.h that contains SIZEOF_OBJHEADER and can be used from eveywhere (as it was previously not accessible from JIT for example).
+- Add objheader_common.h that contains SIZEOF_OBJHEADER and can be used from everywhere (as it was previously not accessible from JIT for example).
 - Always use a 8 bytes ObjHeader and add extra bits for Class Allocated on stack.
 - Update codegen to identity allocation on the stack.